-Working across the cultural divide in evaluation
+Working across the cultural divide in evaluation: roles, challenges and benefits

 In Aotearoa New Zealand, the role of non-Maori evaluators in evaluation with and in M?ori communities, organizations and tribes has been, and continues to be, a contested space.
 (Maori are the indigenous people of New Zealand, and approximately 15% of the New Zealand population.)